 "Kill people.
 Hurt people… damage this city even further than it's already been damaged."
-I don't even know if I'm making sense, but he seems to roll with it.
+I don't even know if I'm making sense, but he seems to follow.

-"Well, you see, I'm sure there's a long and complicated explanation of it that would satisfy you… something involving a bell curve and good and evil and how my Mommy sent me off to some school where abuse was gospel, where they carved these scars into my face," he says directly.
+"Well, you see, I'm sure there's a long and complicated explanation of it that would satisfy you… something involving a bell curve and good and evil and how my Mommy sent me off to some school where pain was gospel and they carved these scars into my face," he says directly.
 "But it simply wouldn't… be… true."

 "Then what is the truth?"
 It's easier to ask the difficult question when I'm looking at his waistcoat instead of his face.

 There's a pause, and then he says, breathing heavily as if the response is taking a physical toll on him, "I just… want to."

 I draw back from him finally, and he lets me, releasing my hand but still holding his arm loosely positioned against my back, keeping me from making a break for it if the thought should strike me.
 I look up at him.
 "That's fucked up."

 He howls with laughter, finally letting go of me in order to stumble backward away from me, pressing his palm to his stomach and laughing as though this is the funniest thing he's ever heard.
 I'm not amused.
 I don't see anything funny about it.

 As the moment stretches, I realize again how uncomfortable I am.
 Unlike most other people's laughter, his isn't contagious.
 It's just eerie.

 "Well," he says, gasping for air, "well… well, I guess it really… it really depends on your point of view.
 But sure.
 I'll humor you.
 I'm fucked up."